Income tax: Pay As You Go - withholding from payments to employees

-4. This Ruling applies to years of income commencing both before and after its date of issue.
-However, the Ruling does not apply to taxpayers to the extent that it conflicts with the terms of settlement of a dispute agreed to before the date of issue of the Ruling (see paragraphs 21 and 22 of Taxation Ruling TR 92/20).
+4. This Ruling applies to income years commencing both before and after its date of issue.
+However, this Ruling will not apply to taxpayers to the extent that it conflicts with the terms of a settlement of a dispute agreed to before the date of issue of this Ruling (see paragraphs 75 and 76 of Taxation Ruling TR 2006/10).

 6. The term 'employee' is not defined in the TAA 1953.
 For the purposes of withholding under section 12-35 the word 'employee' has its ordinary meaning.